Sleep Disorders

 Intravenous immunoglobulin | 0.4 g/kg for 5 days or 2g/kg total dose divided over 3 days, as tolerated |

 Satralizumab is a recombinant humanized antihuman monoclonal antibody against the interleukin 6 (IL-6) receptor.
 It causes inhibition of IL-6-mediated signaling through binding to soluble and membrane-bound IL-6 receptors.
 IL-6 is a pleotropic cytokine produced by lymphocytes, macrophages, and endothelial cells.
 It can act as a potent proinflammatory cytokine and is elevated in acute phase inflammatory responses.
-It also functions as a potent growth factor for plasmablasts, thereby increasing antibody production (10).
-Satralizumab is administered subcutaneously (subQ) with loading dose of 120 mg at weeks 0, 2 and 4, then maintenance dosage of 120 mg subcutaneously every 4 weeks.
-The effectiveness of satralizumab in neuromyelitis optica spectrum disorder patients positive for AQP4 was demonstrated in two 96-week clinical trials.
+It also functions as a potent growth factor for plasmablasts, thereby increasing antibody production (11).
+Satralizumab is administered subcutaneously (subQ) with a loading dose of 120 mg at weeks 0, 2 and 4, then maintenance dosage of 120 mg subcutaneously every 4 weeks.
+The effectiveness of satralizumab in patients with neuromyelitis optica spectrum disorder positive for anti-AQP4 was demonstrated in two 96-week clinical trials.
 The SAkuraStar study (monotherapy trial) showed reduction in the number of neuromyelitis optica spectrum disorder relapses by 74% compared to placebo.
 Relapses occurred in 30% of patients in the satralizumab group and 50% in the placebo group.
-The rates of serious adverse events and infections were not different between the 2 groups (92).
-The SAkuraSky study (satralizumab added to baseline immunosuppressant therapy azathioprine, mycophenolate mofetil, and/or corticosteroids) showed reduction in the number of neuromyelitis optica spectrum disorder relapses by 78% compared to placebo.
+The rates of serious adverse events and infections were not different between the two groups (98).
+The SAkuraSky study (satralizumab added to baseline immunosuppressant therapy azathioprine, mycophenolate mofetil, or corticosteroids) showed reduction in the number of neuromyelitis optica spectrum disorder relapses by 78% compared to placebo.
 Relapses occurred in 11% of patients in the satralizumab group and 43% in the placebo group.
-The rates of serious adverse events and infections were not different between the 2 groups (108).
+The rates of serious adverse events and infections were not different between the two groups (116).
 Prior to starting satrilizumab, screening for hepatitis B virus and TB is recommended.
 Prior to initiating therapy, assess liver transaminases and serum bilirubin.
 Monitoring of ALT and AST levels is recommended every 4 weeks for the first 3 months of treatment, followed by every 3 months for 1 year, and thereafter as clinically indicated.
 Neutrophil counts should be monitored every 4 to 8 weeks after initiation of therapy and thereafter at regular intervals as clinically determined.
 See package insert for full details.

 Eculizumab* | 900 mg IV once a week for 4 weeks, 1200 mg IV on week 5, then 1200 mg IV every 2 weeks |